lmarena/lmarena.github.io/_posts/2025-04-09-search-arena.md

   <p>(3) OpenAI's Formatting: standardized (left), original (right)</p>
 </details>

 This approach mitigates de-anonymization while allowing us to analyze how citation style impacts user votes (see the citation analyses subsection [here](#citation_analyses)).
-After updating and standardizing citation styles in collaboration with providers, we filtered the dataset to include only battles with the updated styles, resulting in ~7,000 clean samples for leaderboard computation and further analysis.
+After updating and standardizing citation styles in collaboration with providers, we filtered the dataset to include only battles with the updated styles, resulting in ~7,000 clean samples for leaderboard calculation and further analysis.

 <b>Comparison to Existing Benchmarks.</b> To highlight what makes Search Arena unique, we compare our collected data to [LM-Arena](https://arxiv.org/abs/2403.04132) and [SimpleQA](https://arxiv.org/abs/2411.04368).
 As shown in [Fig. 2](#fig2), Search Arena prompts focus more on current events, while LM-Arena emphasizes coding/writing, and SimpleQA targets narrow factual questions (e.g., dates, names, specific domains).
 [Tab.
 1](#tab1) shows that Search Arena features longer prompts, longer responses, more turns, and more languages compared to SimpleQA—closer to natural user interactions seen in LM-Arena.